ste2425/PSP-DEV/README.md

 # How to use

 * Clone this repo.
-  * This uses sub modules execute `git clone --recurse-submodules` to include them
+  * This uses sub modules execute `git clone --recurse-submodules https://github.com/ste2425/PSP-DEV.git` to include them in the clone
 * Install [Docker](https://www.docker.com/products/docker-desktop/)
 * Download and extract the [PPSSPP](https://www.ppsspp.org/) emulator to the root of the `ppsspp` folder.
 * Within each project folder execute the various batch scripts as needed.